KStrauf/Orqestra-AI-Prototype/README.md

 ## Safety Boundary

-This project uses mock business operations and finance data.
-It does not approve payments, contracts, compliance closure, or real financial actions.
+This project uses mock data not intended for operations, finance, or business use.